Skip to the content

 Images of Space

-• The Hubble Space Telescope images are all copyright free and some of the best are available to download from the ESA/Hubble site.
-Also at this site is the Hubble Shop which offers free orders to educators.
-Items available include books, stickers, postcards, posters and more.
+- The Hubble Space Telescope images are all copyright free and some of the best are available to download from the ESA/Hubble site.

 Educational Material

-• NASA has vast resources available to teachers, including many lesson plans and activities.
+- NASA has vast resources available to teachers, including many lesson plans and activities.
 Follow links for educators.
+SpaceMath can be searched by grade level.

-• Windows on the Universe has 3 reading levels and a host of games, including this Planet Suduko
+- Windows on the Universe has 3 reading levels and a host of games.

-• StarChild “A Learning Center for Young Astronomers” has 2 reading levels
+- StarChild “A Learning Center for Young Astronomers” has 2 reading levels, Imagine the Universe is for readers 14+.

 Observing Space

-• For the fun of watching for satellites in broad daylight try Heavens Above.
+- For an excellent guide to the current sky use Heavens Above.
 To use this site you will have to enter the exact longitude and latitude of your observing site.
 This can be found with Google Earth.

 About the Teaching of Science and Astronomy